TheProGrammar/project-boost-game/README.md

 ## Credits

-The whole game project is a part of the Unity 3D course I am going through right now.
+The whole game project is a part of the Unity 3D course I enrolled.
 All credits go to GameDev Team.